 Trenton City Hall

 New Jersey’s capital city has a number of palatial state buildings within its borders.
-Perhaps that is why the architecture of the city’s municipal building, with its three-sided marble facade, massive columns, and second-floor gallery, was built to stand among them.
+It could be assumed that is why the architecture of the city’s municipal building, with its three-sided marble facade, massive columns, and second-floor gallery, was built to stand among them.
 However, the real reason could be that Trenton residents watch with envy the doors of Newark’s “magnificent City Hall” open in in 1906 and there was a friendly rivalry between the the cities, the Trenton Evening Times reported.

 Trenton’s City Hall was designed that same year, 1906, by Philadelphia-based architect Spencer Roberts, who also did the city’s public library.
 Originally the city allotted $500,000.
 In the end the project cost $1 million to build, making it, along with Newark City Hall, one of the most expensive municipal buildings ever built in the state.
 The New Jersey Historic Trust awarded $750,000 last year to restore the building’s exterior.

 Camden City Hall